Cherrypick14/Cherrypick14/README.md

 ![Your Name's GitHub stats](https://github-readme-stats.vercel.app/api?username=Cherrypick14&show_icons=true&theme=radical)

 ### Hi there.
 Cheryl here 👋
-A fervent software developer, embarking on the exciting realm of Web3 with @[Alchemy](https://www.alchemy.com/) An AI enthusiast, I'm also honing my skills as an Apprentice SD at @[Zone01Kisumu](https://www.linkedin.com/company/zone01kisumu/mycompany/verification/), while constantly venturing into the world of OPen SOurce explOration.
+A fervent software developer, embarking on the exciting realm of Web3 with @[Alchemy](https://www.alchemy.com/) An AI enthusiast.
+Constantly venturing into the world of OPen SOurce explOration.

 ### 🛠️ My Tech Playground
 🌟 Full Stack Maestro